 Feeling burned out at work?
 It happens to the best of us.
-You don’t have to look far for reasons why — according to Convene’s upcoming 2018 Salary Survey, to be published in June, nearly one-quarter of respondents spend more than 50 hours per week on the clock.
+You don’t have to look far for reasons why — according to Convene’s 2018 Salary Survey, nearly one-quarter of respondents spend more than 50 hours per week on the clock.
 The good news, according to a recent New York Times piece, “Feeling Burned Out?
-Here are 3 Things That Can Help,” is that there are a few simple thing you can do to get out of your funk.
+Here are 3 Things That Can Help,” is that there are a few simple things you can do to get out of your funk.

 1. Take action.
 The first way to battle burnout?
 Get something — anything — done, even if it’s a small task low on your to-do list.
 Research shows that setting and achieving small goals goes a long way when it comes increasing dopamine levels and even improving people’s engagement and happiness at work, the article’s author Tim Herrera writes, citing a Harvard Business Review story.
 “Slice up whatever is on your to-do list into the tiniest components possible, then just knock out that first one,” Herrera writes.
 “Then the second.
 Then the third.
 Progress begets progress.”

 2. Give yourself a break.
 If you’re still stuck in a rut at work, it might be time to take a mental health day, according to Herrera.
 Or even a mental health lunch, if your schedule doesn’t permit for a full day of lounging on the sofa.
 “This seems obvious, but experts say that taking time for yourself and unplugging when you’re stressed can be a quick trick for relieving burnout,” Herrera writes, “even if that just means a coffee break or a long lunch.”